Ernesto Screpanti: Theory

 In a more concrete analysis of contemporary capitalism, Screpanti formulated the theory of “global imperialism”, which defines a governance system of world accumulation that cannot be understood with the traditional theories of imperialism.
-The fundamental imperialist contradiction is between the centre and the periphery of the global economy, not among the imperial states.
+The fundamental imperialist contradiction is between the centre and the periphery of the global economy.
 There is no dominating imperial centre; there is instead a plurality of national, international, governmental, non-governmental, public and private agencies that contribute to accumulation governance on a world scale through a sort of competitive cooperation.

+In the theory of value, he proposed an interpretation of the notion of abstract labor as a social phenomenon, that is, as the labor time of workers who are subordinate and subsumed under capital.
+Exploitation is made possible by the exercise of command over work in the production process.
+Values are expressed in terms of labor commanded or the monetary value of labor.